sthagen/VirusTotal-vt-cli/doc/vt_file_similar_files.md

 ## vt file similar_files

-Files that are similar to the file.
+Files that are similar to the file, using only VHASH.

 ```
 vt file similar_files [hash] [flags]